-For people with a concussion who still experience symptoms, even after rest, therapy, and treatments.
+For people with a concussion who, despite rest, therapy, and treatments, are still experiencing symptoms.

 Rest alone is not enough to recover from a concussion.

-You've been on your recovery journey from a concussion for months, maybe even years.
+You have been on your recovery journey from a concussion for months, maybe even years.
+You have visited dozens of healthcare providers, followed therapies, taken rest, and followed advice.

-Sometimes you want to give up, but deep down you know that’s not the answer.
+Sometimes you want to give up, but deep down you know that’s not the solution.

-And most of all: you want someone who truly understands you, and gives you a plan that actually works.
+And above all: you want someone who truly understands you — and gives you a plan that works.

 This is what you deserve.
-And this is exactly what’s possible.
+And this is exactly what is possible.

 "Please go home and rest as much as possible.
 Within a few weeks, you will start feeling better."